17-year-old kills sixth grader, wounds five others in Iowa school shooting, police say

 The suspect's motive is being investigated and authorities are looking into “a number of social media posts” he made around the time of the shooting, Mortvedt added.

-A law enforcement official briefed on the investigation said federal and state investigators are interviewing Butler’s friends and analyzing Butler’s social media profiles, including posts on TikTok and Reddit, as they work to identify a motive.
+A law enforcement official briefed on the investigation said federal and state investigators are interviewing Butler’s friends and analyzing Butler’s social media profiles, including posts on TikTok and Reddit.

 Shortly before Thursday’s shooting, Butler posted a photo on TikTok inside the bathroom of Perry High School, the official said.
 The photo was captioned “now we wait” and the song “Stray Bullet” by the German band KMFDM accompanied it.
 Investigators have also found other photos Butler posted posing with firearms, according to the official, who was not authorized to publicly discuss details of the investigation and spoke to AP on condition of anonymity.